 The Children Who Learned to Hold Everything: Parentification in Asian and Migrant Families

-Helen Su
+- Helen Su

-• Jan 8
+- Jan 8

-• 7 min read
+- 4 min read

 I often meet adults who grew up carrying responsibilities that were never meant for children.
 They learned to translate, mediate, soothe, organise, protect, and anticipate long before their own emotional worlds had space to unfold.
 In clinical language, we call this parentification.
-But in many Asian and migrant communities, the story is far more layered than the Western definition suggests.
+But in many Asian and migrant communities, this story is far more layered.
+It is often woven with love, survival, and cultural nuances that Western frameworks often misunderstand or miss altogether.

 Parentification is not just a psychological concept.
 It’s a cultural, historical, and migratory story.
-One that is often misunderstood when viewed through frameworks that assume individualism as the norm.

 The Invisible Labour of Being the “Responsible One”

 For many children in collectivist or migrant families, stepping into adult roles isn’t framed as a burden.
-It’s framed as loyalty, gratitude, maturity, being a "good child" and fulfilling your role in the family.
+It’s framed as loyalty, gratitude, maturity, and fulfilling your role in the family.
+You translate medical appointments, manage your parents' emotions, protect siblings from conflict and become the bridge between cultures, systems, and generations.

-And because everyone around you is surviving, no one names it as too much.
+And because everyone around you is surviving, no one names it as "too much."

 A Personal Reflection: Growing Up in a Lineage of Eldest Children